310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% img /img/es/scoutstory/colorfulautumn/midoriorigcg.jpg %}

-{% bubble Midori %}
+{% bubble Midori blushshysmile %}
 Uwaaaaah…! ☆
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora surprised0 %}
 Woah!?
 Midori-kun, did you just snatch the paper from my hand!?
 If you just asked for it I would’ve given it to you!
 It’s not good to take things by force!
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori blushshocked %}
-W-Who… Who drew this?!
-Tetora-kun?!
+W-Who… Who drew this!?
+Tetora-kun!?
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora serious %}
 O-Ossu…?
 I’m the one who drew the persimmon as a mascot character…
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori blushshysmile %}
 Uwah, uwaaah…♪ I never thought I’d get to encounter someone close to me with this much artistic talent…!

 Thank you, Tetora-kun.
 I love you…!
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora sad2 %}
 Ehh?
 I like you too, but…?
 You’re acting <em>way</em> different than usual, so I don’t really know how to respond…

 You’re acting like that one time Anego wore the mascot outfit.
-You’re way too hyper!
+You’re *way* too hyper…!
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori blushsquint %}
 I can’t help it, I feel like I just experienced a fateful encounter… I wanna put this under my pillow and sleep with it.
 Give it to me, Tetora-kun~♪

 If that’s not okay, then let me burn it into my retinas…!
 Actually no, there’s no way I’d forget something as artistically perfect as this!
 I feel myself completely absorbed into it…☆
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora awkward0 %}
 I-I’m glad you like it.

 I never imagined you’d get <em>this</em> unbelievably happy over it, but it’s okay.
 A man doesn’t get flustered over trivial things.
 I’ll calmly accept it, just like Taishou would…☆